multimediatechnology/assignment-workflows/03-project/CONTRIBUTING.md

 # Contributing to this project

-We'd love for you to contribute to our source code and to make this project even etter than it is today!
+We'd love for you to contribute to our source code and to make this project even better than it is today!
 Here are the guidelines we'd like you to follow:

  - [Code of Conduct](#coc)
  - [Issues and Bugs](#issue)